Arizona State Route 210: Maclovio Barraza Parkway/Downtown Links Project

-After the passage of the Regional Transportation Authority plan in 2006, a portion of the sales tax increase paid for an extension plan of the parkway from Broadway Blvd. to 6th Street called Downtown Links.
+After the passage of the Regional Transportation Authority plan in 2006, a portion of the sales tax increase paid for an extension plan of the parkway from Broadway Boulevard to 6th Street called Downtown Links.
 The new road, called the Maclovio Barraza Parkway, would go alongside the Union Pacific Railroad.
-Also, the railroad crossing on 6th St., west of Stone Avenue, will be improved, providing a new underpass above the railroad.
+Also, the railroad crossing on 6th Street, west of Stone Avenue, will be improved, providing a new underpass above the railroad.
 This will allow direct access from I-10 to the new parkway via 6th Street.

-The Maclovio Barraza Parkway is a 4 lane, 30 Mile per Hour roadway connecting Broadway Blvd. to 6th Street.
+The Maclovio Barraza Parkway is a 4 lane, 30 Mile per Hour roadway connecting Broadway Boulevard to 6th Street.
 Construction of the parkway began in August of 2020 in the second phase of the RTA plan.
 The new Maclovio Barraza Parkway opened to all traffic on February 17, 2023.
-The remaining western section of the Downtown Links project is planned to be completed in Summer of 2024.
+The remaining western section of the Downtown Links project was planned to be completed in Summer of 2024.
+As of 2025, however, the 6th Street underpass is still under pre-construction.

-As of February 17th, 2023, it is not known if ADOT will sign Maclovio Barraza Parkway as SR 210.